Oblomov/wiimote-pad/README.md

   Wiimotes.

 By default the group assigned to Wiimote devices is `bluetooth`, you might need to tune it for your system.
-The group and permission changed is needed sot that applications that use the event interface instead of the joystick interface can still access the Wiimote.
+The group and permission change is needed so that applications that use the event interface instead of the joystick interface can still access the Wiimote.

 ## Requirements